 Visit Finns Recreation Club

 Formerly known as the Canggu Club, Finns is a great place to spend a day.
-The huge venue has facilities including a lap pool, Splash water park, ten-pin bowling, a trampoline center, tennis courts, a spa, a sports bar and multiple restaurants all in one place.
+The huge venue has facilities including a lap pool, Splash water park, ten-pin bowling, a trampoline center, tennis courts, a spa, a sports bar, and multiple restaurants all in one place.
+For families, the space around the club is large enough for you to bring your own inflatable water slides, floaters and more.

 You can either buy a day pass for the specific facilities you want to use or if you’re staying for longer you can buy a club membership.
 Finns also holds regular movie nights and screens most big sports events.